thucnhu/ruby-is-fun/README.md

 # Welcome to my learning Ruby journey!

-This project captures my learning journey with Ruby in a Programming Languages course at college.
-It is consisted of 9 modules (TBU), each includes a written document in README.md and Ruby codes (if any).
+This project captures my learning journey with Ruby.
+It is consisted of 9 modules (TBU), each includes a README and Ruby codes (if any).